 To obtain a SENTRI pass, applicants must voluntarily undergo a thorough biographical background check against criminal, law enforcement, customs, immigration, and terrorist indices, a 10-fingerprint law enforcement check, and a personal interview with CBP.
 Once approved, a SENTRI participant is issued a Radio Frequency Identification Card that will identify their record and status in the CBP database upon arrival at the U.S. port of entry.
 The participant simply shows the SENTRI card to the officer.

 Border officials extensively screen applicants.
-One criminal conviction, warrant, or customs violation may disqualify an applicant from participation.
+One criminal conviction, warrant, or customs violation may disqualify an applicant.
 Any positive encounters with state, federal and local law enforcement, border agencies, military authorities, etc., would render an applicant inadmissible to the SENTRI program.
-There seems to be some discretion in the granting the pass a criminal record has been cleared; so it would be wise to invest in record clearing before applying for a pass.
+There seems to be some discretion in granting the pass if any criminal records have been cleared; so it would be wise to invest in record clearing before applying for a pass.
 A modest investment in expungement or record sealing could be the difference between having your request accepted or denied.
-In many instances, record clearing can make it where a conviction cannot be seen, and at a minimum, it will show that you have resolved all matters with the court.
+In many instances, record clearing means that any convictions cannot be seen, and at a minimum, it will show that you have resolved all matters with the court.
 A SENTRI applicant must not have any penalties, violations, arrests, convictions or pending law enforcement investigations in their backgrounds.
 In the case of dismissed charges, certified court records will be required before an application will be considered for the SENTRI program.

 The total fee for obtaining a SENTRI pass is $127.00 per person (application fee $25.00, fingerprint fee $22.00, system cost fee $80.00).